Kl4rry/crust/README.md

 Add sub commands to cli parser.
 Add custom ls command.
 Convert statements into expressions.
 Allow expressions to be start of pipeline.
+Test scoped cd.
+Table limit width.

-## Low prio todo.
+## Low prio todo
 Make command pipelines lazy.
 Create a better line writer then rustyline.
+Fish-like selector for completer.

 ## Bugs
 A bunch of places convert values to string where it should throw an hard error instead.